-The Swiss philhellene Frédéric Boissonnas was the first foreign photographer who extensively toured Greece for about 30 years to photograph the landscapes and people of the country.
+The Swiss philhellene Frédéric Boissonnas was the first foreign photographer who took it upon himself to tour Greece to exhaustively photograph the landscapes and people of the country.

-His adventures included the first known ascent of Mount Olympus in 1913 and he visited many regions on the Greek mainland as well as sailing to many of the country’s islands.
+His many adventures included the first-known ascent of Mount Olympus in 1913.
+He visited most regions of the Greek mainland and sailed to many of the country’s islands as well.

-Boissonas’ work was key to the evolution of photography in Greece during the 20th century; with his photos, he managed to attract European attention to Greece in the inter-war period.
+Boissonas’ work was key to the evolution of photography in Greece during the 20th century; he managed to attract a great deal of European attention to Greece in the inter-war period by his striking photographs.

-A few years later, he was commissioned to do something similar in Parnassus, Greece.
-He set out on his trip along with Daniel Baud-Bovy, dean of the School of Fine Arts in Geneva.
-They started off from Corfu, travelled to Athens and then moved to Parnassus.
+A few years later, Boissonas was commissioned to do something similar in Parnassus, Greece.
+He and Daniel Baud-Bovy, the dean of the School of Fine Arts in Geneva, started off from Corfu, then traveled to Athens and on to Mt.
+Parnassus.

-An album was born in 1910 from his trips around Epidaurus, Attica and Meteora.
-Entitled ‘En Grece Par Monts et Par Vaux’ (Greece Through The Mountains and The Valleys) it was soon sold out, winning praise and admiration from prominent statesman Eleftherios Venizelos.
+The photographer created an album in 1910 from his trips around Epidaurus, Attica and Meteora.
+Entitled “En Grece Par Monts et Par Vaux” (“Greece Through The Mountains and The Valleys”), it was soon sold out, winning praise from prominent Greek statesman Eleftherios Venizelos.

 In 1911, Boisonnas visited the islands of the Aegean.
-After photographing Skyros, Tinos, Mykonos, Delos, Naxos, Amorgos, Santorini, Sikinos, Sifnos, Paros, and Ios, he ended the tour on Crete.
+After photographing the isles of Skyros, Tinos, Mykonos, Delos, Naxos, Amorgos, Santorini, Sikinos, Sifnos, Paros, and Ios, he ended his idyllic tour on Crete.

-In 1913, he returned to Greece to tour the north while the government finally accepted to fund the photographic imprint of the regions of Epirus and Macedonia.
-“Epirus, the cradle of Greece” was an album that clearly stated the ties of the region to ancient Greece.
+He returned to Greece in 1913 to tour the northern part of the country, after the government finally agreed to fund his project of photographing the regions of Epirus and Macedonia.
+The resulting book “Epirus, the Cradle of Greece” was a masterpiece of photography which clearly delineated the ties of the region to ancient Greece.